 This is a great choice with a capacity of up to 110lb and is much more durable than its cheaper counterpart.
 If you're shipping big boxes, the external display makes it easier to see the weight.

 If you're big fans like us, the official USPS postal scale is fun office decor 📬

 The Best 2x7" Shipping Label Printers

 Dymo LabelWriter 450 - $80

 This USB printer works really well, and you can often find it on super-sale online or at retailers like Staples (any of the 450 models work the same, including the Twin Turbo and 450 Turbo).
 Make sure to install the latest Dymo LabelWriter software from their website before you plug the printer in and it'll work like a charm.
-Be sure to use the 99019 labels because no other label size will work, and follow our Mac instructions or our Windows instructions to get setup.
+Also be sure to buy the 99019 label paper for it, because no other label size will work.
+Follow our Mac instructions or our Windows instructions to get setup.